 Arguments, poor communication, and anger can affect your sexual desire and sexual function.
 Working through these problems with your partner can help ease your symptoms of ED.

-If conquering your relationship issues on your own isn’t successful, seek out a counselor or therapist who can help.
+If you have trouble resolving relationship issues on your own, seek out a counselor or therapist who can help.

-Failure and sexual health do not mix well.
-The first time you experience ED, you may become alarmed and worried that you’ll never regain normal sexual function.
-The fear and low self-esteem you suffered as a result of your past problem may affect your ability to achieve or maintain an erection in your next sexual encounter.
+The first time you experience ED, you may become worried that you’ll never regain normal sexual function.
+This can lead to fear or low self-esteem.
+These feelings may affect your ability to achieve or maintain an erection in your next sexual encounter.

 This cycle can continue until you see your doctor to find a treatment.
-Once you’ve fixed the problem, your fear of sexual dysfunction should subside.
+Once you’ve found the right treatment, your fear of sexual dysfunction should subside.